snugel/cas-offinder/README.md

     GTCGCTGACGCTGGCGCCGTNNN 5
     ...

+Now you can run Cas-OFFinder as following:

+    $> ./cas-offinder input.txt G out.txt
+    ...

 Then the output file will be generated :
 - The first column of the output file indicates the given query sequence,
 - The second column is the FASTA file name (usually chromosome name),